eiln/anecc/coreml101.md

 		| grep "@register_mil_to_nn_mapping" -A 1 | grep "^def"

-Runnable example that does element-wise addition:
+Runnable example for element-wise addition:

 	import coremltools as ct
 	from coremltools.converters.mil import Builder as mb